-The visionaries, assuming they have all of the above characteristics, can see the potential and value to be had so clearly they’re already there in the future.
+The visionaries, assuming they have all the above characteristics, can see the potential and value to be had so clearly they’re already there in the future.
 A 5 million-dollar budget?
-Nothing compared to the $13 million they’re going to avoid losing per year without their solution.
+Nothing compared to the $13 million they’ll avoid losing per year without their solution.
 That’s what vision is.

 8. And they see potential beyond their particular project.